canab/flunity_internal/README.md

 - Exporting animated symbols from Flash as as bitmap sequence.
 - Exporting animated symbols from Flash as timeline animation.
 - Packing sprites to sprite sheet.
-- Support basic geometric transforms: scale, rotation, position.
+- Support for basic geometric transforms: scale, rotation, position.
-- Support color transforms: brightness and tint for each channel.
+- Support for color transforms: brightness and tint for each channel.
 - Design in Flash complex compositions of visual objects.
 Hierarchical structure of visual objects in such compositions is accessible from unity code.
-- Support of text rendering.
+- Support for text rendering.
 Font is being exported as set of bitmaps (for each used character).
 - Code generation: C# code is being generated for all resource items.
 Compile-time checking prevents from errors like if someone accidentally removes or renames symbols in Flash.

 # Runtime Features